OnsenUI/OnsenUI/README.md

 Onsen UI
 ===
 Onsen UI is an HTML5 UI framework for building modern mobile application.
-Onsen UI make building application simple using one concept every web developer already know, the tag.
+Onsen UI make building application simple by basing on the concept of Web Component.
+Application can be build using **html tags** web developers already know.

-You can easily make more mobile app when used in combination with [Monaca].
+[Monaca IDE](http://monaca.mobi) fully supports OnsenUI plugin.

+Onsen UI is built on top of [AngularJs](http://angularjs.org/) and [Topcoat](topcoat.io)

 ## Getting Started Using Monaca
 See the [Onsen UI Getting Started Page].